icon-project/icon-sdk-js/README.md

 ## IconService.IconBuilder

-`IconBuilder` is a object contains builder class for transaction object.
+`IconBuilder` is an object containing builder class for transaction object.
 Builder class enables you to make transaction object easily.
-There are 5 types of builder class as follow:
+There are 5 types of builder class as follows:

 | Module       | Description |
 | ------------- | ----------- |